-Proposals will be scored based on the Proposer's ability to do the work in each particular service area submitted with its Proposal.
-Proposals must attain a minimum score of 140 total possible points in Stage Two to continue to Stage Three.
+Proposer will be scored based on their ability to perform the work required for the deliverables and Workplan included in its Proposal.
+The Scoring Committee may, at its discretion, seek clarification of any point in the written Technical Proposal through a clarification interview with the Proposer.
+Proposals must attain a minimum score of 115 points in Stage Two to continue to Stage Three.